WordPress/phpunit-test-runner/README.md

 **Test directory**

 Path to the directory where the WordPress develop checkout can be placed and tests can be run.
 When running tests in the same environment, set WPT_TEST_DIR to WPT_PREPARE_DIR equally.
+The test suite's temporary files are kept in a `wp-temp` directory inside this path.

 ```